Workspace beta is live — BYO-LLM chat wired to 57 SEC tools. Try it free →

 Delisted companies

 Valuein tracks all entities including those that were delisted, acquired, or went bankrupt.
-The full plan includes 12,000+ tickers — active and inactive.
+The Pro and Institutional tiers include 19,000+ entities — active and inactive.

 Historical index membership

-The index_membership table records exact start and end dates for each company in each index.
-A 2010 S&P 500 backtest uses the 2010 constituents, not today's.
+The index_membership table records exact effective_date / removal_date for each company in each index, with [) interval semantics.
+A 2010 S&P500 backtest uses the 2010 constituents, not today's.

 PIT universe construction